 Chris enjoys speaking engagements and recently was named the Coastal Virginia Wine Fest Grape Stomp Champion in 2014.

 A photographer first, Chris still shoots, edits and produces the majority of his stories.

 Despite putting most of his effort into covering sports in Hampton Roads, Chris is quick to jump in and help the news department during big news events.
 Whether it be tornado coverage or hurricanes, Chris has been on the scene of some of our communities biggest news stories.
 In 2009 Chris went to Nicaragua to report on a local men’s group called HOLA and their efforts to help the orphans of Managua.

 Chris is a Hampton Roads native.
-Born and raised in Virginia Beach, he is a graduate of Princess Anne High School.
+Born in Norfolk and raised in Virginia Beach, he is a graduate of Princess Anne High School.
 He was named a high school football and baseball All-American during his days at Princess Anne.
 Chris received his Bachelor’s Degree from Virginia Tech where he also played both football and baseball.

-Chris and his wife Cathy have two sons – Cameron and Casey.
+Chris has two sons – Cameron and Casey.

 Chris still calls Virginia Beach home and on his days off he can be found fishing or paddling around in the ocean surfing with his buddies.

 Connect with Chris